CPU Socket Reference

 Tips and notes

-• Socket match is necessary but not sufficient — always check the chipset.
+• Socket match is necessary but not sufficient — always check the chipset and the CPU support list.

-• Newer CPUs on a shared socket often need a BIOS update first.
+• Newer CPUs on a shared socket often need a BIOS update installed with an older CPU first.

-• Intel changes sockets frequently — verify the exact LGA number, not the brand.
+• Intel changes sockets more frequently — verify the exact LGA number, not just the brand or generation name.